Sabourifar/Windows-Utilities/README.md

 - Balanced character distribution with Fisher-Yates shuffle
 - Options to save password only or with title/username to `Passwords.txt` in script directory
 - Simple, menu-driven interface

-### Usage
-Run `PWGenerator.bat`.
-Choose secure or custom generation, specify length (and character types if custom), then decide whether to generate another or save the result.

 ---